cornell-netlab/avenir/notes/sythesis.md

 In the above problem, we constrain our function `f` so that it cannot modify the parts of `P_l` that describe the physical reality of the *real* network.
+We call these portions of the code _unalienable_.

-To use CEGIS, we must solving a finite subproblem of Problem 1:
+To use CEGIS, we must solve a finite subproblem of Problem 1:

 *Sub-Problem 1a.
 Given a finite set of traces `{tr₁, tr₂, …,tr₃}` through `P_l`, and a predicate `T` describing that set of traces, can we find a modification `f` such that `(wp(P_l, ϕ) /\ T) → wp(f(P_r), ϕ)`*